This site requires a more recent version of Adobe Flash Player to function properly.

 L'Oreal's Market Share of Global Hair Care Market: Hair Care Market Share for L'Oréal declined from 24.3% in 2009 to 22% in 2012, and was around to 24%, 23%, and 20% in 2013, 2014, and 2015 respectively.
 The company pulled out its Garnier brand from China in a bid to focus exclusively on prestige beauty products in the region.
 In April 2014, L'Oreal completed the acquisition of Magic Holdings in China, which is the company's largest acquisition in the Chinese market till date.
 Magic Holdings is the leader in the Chinese facial care market, with annual revenues that grew 14% on a constant currency basis to reach $220 million in 2013.
 The acquisition of Magic Holdings indicates L'Oreal's stance against domestic competition.
-We currently forecast L'Oréal's share of the Hair Care market to grow from 22.4% in 2013 to reach 25% by the end of our forecast period.
+We currently forecast L'Oréal's share of the Hair Care market to reach 24% by the end of our forecast period.
 There could be a marginal downside to the Trefis price estimate if the market share remains flat at the current level.

-L'Oreal's Market Share of Global Skin Care Market: L'Oréal's Skin Care Market Share expanded steadily from 12.3% in 2009 to close to 14% in 2014 before declining to around 12% in 2015.
-We currently forecast L'Oréal's share of the Skin Care market to grow from 13.9% in 2013 to about 16.8% by the end of our forecast period.
-There could be a 4% downside to our Trefis price estimate if the market share were to remain flat at current levels.
+L'Oreal's Market Share of Global Skin Care Market: L'Oréal's Skin Care Market Share expanded from 12.3% in 2009 to close to 14% in 2014 before declining to around 12% in 2015.
+We currently forecast L'Oréal's share of the Skin Care market to grow to about 16.5% by the end of our forecast period.
+There could be a marginal downside to the Trefis price estimate if the market share were to remain flat at the current level.

 L’Oreal is the largest manufacturer of cosmetics in the world.
 It manufactures and sells makeup, fragrances, skin care and hair care products through its 32 global brands.
 It caters to consumers across all income levels and distribution channels spanning mass volume retailers and drugstores to upscale perfumeries, pharmacies, department stores, company-owned stores and e-commerce websites.

 L’Oreal reports and segments its products range on the basis of price range and distribution channel into: Professional, Consumer, Luxury, and Active products.